-Between reopening in July and the current day, Malta has continued to add more countries to their approved ‘green' and ‘amber' lists. (see below)
+Between reopening in July and the situation now in 2021, Malta has continued to add more countries to their approved ‘green’ and ‘amber’ lists. (see below)

 Countries That Can Currently Travel To Malta:

 - New Zealand

 - Portugal (Madeira, Azores)